WalletScrutiny/WalletScrutinyCom/_iphone/com.incognito.wallet.md

 ---

-This is the iPhone version of [this Android wallet](/android/com.incognito.wallet).
+This is the iPhone version of {% include walletLink.html wallet='android/com.incognito.wallet' %}
+on Android.

 Here we read the same claim as for Android: